 ‘Life, The Universe and Everything’

 The Jehovah's Witnesses called at my house, one day, proselytising their collective angle on the meaning of life and the next day the Mormons came.
 They were both unshakeable in their beliefs so it's up to everyone to formulate their own individual stance on the matter.
-Rarely do you find someone who says: ‘I don’t know,’ rather than pretend they do know about ‘life, the universe and everything’ as Douglas Adams wrote in The Hitch Hiker’s Guide to The Galaxy.
+Rarely do you find someone who says: ‘I don’t know,’ rather than pretend they do know the answer to ‘life, the universe and everything’ as Douglas Adams wrote in The Hitch Hiker’s Guide to The Galaxy.